Skip to Main Content Back to Top Let's Talk

 Millennial Employees Want Mental Health Support

-According to the Harvard Business Review, a study from Mind Share Partners found that half of millennials and 75 percent of Generation Zers had left a job for mental health reasons – and that was in 2019, before the pandemic and the Great Resignation.
+According to the Business Insider, a study from Mind Share Partners published in the Harvard Business Review found that half of millennials and 75 percent of Generation Zers had left a job for mental health reasons – and that was in 2019, before the pandemic and the Great Resignation.

 Millennial employees want their employers to support mental health.
 If they don’t get the support they need, there’s a good chance they’ll quit.